cockroachdb/docs/cockroachcloud/create-a-serverless-cluster.md

 1. Click **Create cluster**.

-Your cluster will be created in approximately 20-30 seconds.
+Your cluster will be created in a few seconds.

 </section>